 Prince George’s County Business Status

-Prince George's County has implemented new measures to prevent the spread of COVID-19 within the modified Phase Two reopening.
-As a part of the updated phase two reopening, residents are still encouraged to exercise caution and use good judgment to keep themselves and others safe.
+Prince George's County has implemented new measures to prevent the spread of COVID-19 within updated Phase Two reopening guidelines.
+As a part of the updates, residents and visitors are still encouraged to exercise caution and use good judgment to keep themselves and others safe.
 It is important to continue to wash your hands frequently, practice physical distancing (at least 6 feet of distance between yourself and others) and wear a face covering in all indoor and outdoor public locations as well as on public transportation.

 Business owners are urged to review the official County Executive Order of Prince Georges for specific details.
 Guidance is provided in the following sources for reopening businesses: CDC Business and Workplace Toolkit; CDC COVID-19 FAQ for Businesses; CDC Guidance for Manufacturing Workers and Employers; CDC COVID-19 Guidance for Childcare Providers; MSDE COVID-19 FAQ for Child Care Settings.

-All County businesses with questions about whether they can be open and how they can operate through reopening phases, should reach out to Experience Prince George’s at COVIDCompliance@co.pg.md.us or 311.
+All County businesses with questions about whether they can be open and how they can operate as Prince George’s County moves through its phased reopening, should reach out to Experience Prince George’s at COVIDCompliance@co.pg.md.us or 311.

 Face coverings are required in all indoor and outdoor public locations in Prince George’s County, as well as on public transportation.

-Gyms, fitness centers, and other indoor physical activities may operate with 1 patron per 200 square feet of fitness space, not to exceed 25% capacity.
+Gyms, fitness centers, and other indoor physical activities may operate at 50% capacity.
 All CDC guidelines and safety precautions must be adhered to.
-Staff must wear appropriate personal protective equipment (PPE), physical distancing must be maintained and high-contact surfaces must be cleaned at least every 2 hours.
+Staff must wear appropriate personal protective equipment (PPE), physical distancing must be maintained, and high-contact surfaces must be cleaned at least every 2 hours.
 Face coverings are required at all times while working out.

-Retail stores may operate with continued safeguards in place.
-1 person per 200 square feet will be allowed in-store, not to exceed 25% capacity.
+Retail stores may operate with continued safeguards in place, at 50% of maximum capacity.
 Stores must enforce physical distancing, employees must use appropriate PPE and physical distancing markers must be present, among other safeguards.

-Shopping malls may operate up to 25% capacity, with the same safeguards and safety protocols in place as retail stores.
+Shopping malls may operate at 50% of maximum capacity, with the same safeguards and safety protocols in place as retail stores.

 Cigar, Hookah, and Vape

-Cigar, hookah, and vape establishments may operate for retail sales only (no smoking on-premises) with a maximum of 1 person per 200 square feet of sales space, not to exceed 25% maximum capacity.
-Physical distancing must be maintained and employees must wear appropriate PPE, among other COVID-19 safety guidelines.
+Cigar, hookah, and vape establishments may operate for retail sales only (no smoking on premises) at 50% of maximum capacity.
+Physical distancing must be maintained, and employees must wear appropriate PPE, among other COVID-19 safety guidelines.

-Some recreational establishments may operate at 25% capacity, with CDC guidelines and other requirements in place.
-These include:
+The following recreational establishments can operate at 50% of maximum capacity, with CDC guidelines and other requirements in place:

 - Bingo halls